orhuna/SyntheticLibyanReservoir/README.md

 ## Synposis

 Synthetic Libya Case contains a flow simulation deck, geological model and a structural grid for a synthetic analog case to a Libyan onshore oil field.
-This repository contains all necessary files for flow simulation using 3DSL software of Streamsim(R).
+This repository contains all necessary files for flow simulation using 3DSL&reg; software of Streamsim&trade;.

 ## Contents